 Here are a few additional things to take into consideration when looking for a good yarn for crochet:

-- Washing Details.
-Different fiber types may require different washing instructions, which will be important if you are hoping to crochet something to wear.
-Wool, for example, may be a super wash wool that is safe to put in the washer and dryer or it may be a type of wool that will shrink in the dryer and must be hand washed and dried flat.
+- Washing details: Different fiber types may require different washing instructions, which will be important if you are hoping to crochet something to wear.
+For example, you can use superwash wool that is safe to put in the washer and dryer or you can use a type of wool that will shrink in the dryer and must be hand washed and dried flat.
 Your yarn label should provide this information.